Why Time Traveling Is Actually Horrible for Your Social Skills

 Holy shit, I didn't even know this was a problem, what do I do?!

-The reason why it's important to understand where your recurring (read: subconscious) thoughts are landing is because it's difficult enough to carry on a conversation with a fellow human being while simultaneously wondering if you're going to fuck this conversation up just like you've fucked up the last 12 conversations over the last week.
+The reason why it's important to understand where your recurring (read: subconscious) thoughts are landing is because it's difficult enough to carry on a conversation with a fellow human being while simultaneously wondering if you're going to mess this conversation up just like you've messed up the last 12 conversations over the last week.

 Holy negative feedback loop, Batman!